nodejs/node/doc/api/esm.md

 #### Nested conditions

-In addition to direct mappings, conditional exports also supports nested conditions with nested condition objects.
+In addition to direct mappings, Node.js also supports nested condition objects.

 For example, to define a package that only has dual mode entry points for use in Node.js but not the browser: